 We know that neighbors often resist greater housing density, but you can use visual preference surveys, tours of nearby developments, and conversations with the developer to help defuse that.

 You can actually provide some desired amenities while pushing your zoning and/or subdivision regulation to be inclusive.
 For example, consider whether your minimum required street width can't be lowered.
-You may not have considered it, but the cost of building those wide streets is a developer cost and pushes up the price of housing.
+You may not have thought about it, but the cost of building those wide streets is a developer cost and pushes up the price of housing.

 Review development-related fees to see if the government actually requires that much revenue to process an application.
 My experience is that usually application processing is a money-loser, but if your government has been tempted into raising money through higher fees, you're increasing the cost of housing a bit.
+If your city is charging impact fees for new development, of course you are increasing housing prices considerably.

 Also see if you can reduce administrative delay in approval times, because delay means a builder paying more carrying charges on the land.